UPDATED October 9, 2019

 Find a specialist in long-term care insurance who works with all the major companies, not just one or two.
 Be sure they have real-world experience.
 The AALTCI suggests three questions to determine an insurance professional’s expertise in the field.
 How many years have you focused on long-term care planning?
 How many long-term care insurance policies have you sold?
 How many long-term care insurers are you appointed with?

-An experienced specialist will have at least 300 or more clients with an LTC policy.
+An experienced specialist will have at least 300 or more clients with a Long-Term Care Insurance policy.
 Your top industry specialists may have thousands.

 The financial costs and burdens of aging are real.
 The ability to safeguard your future and provide for peace-of-mind should be an essential part of your overall retirement plan.